Hard-shell taco: Description

 While many different versions of hard-shell tacos exist, the most common form of the hard-shell taco is served as a U-shaped crisp-fried corn tortilla filled with seasoned ground beef, cheese, lettuce, and sometimes tomato, onion, salsa, sour cream, and avocado or guacamole.
 Such tacos are sold by restaurants and by fast food chains, while kits are readily available in most supermarkets.
 Hard shell tacos are sometimes known as tacos dorados ("golden tacos") in Spanish, a name that they share with taquitos, a similar dish.

 History

 Various sources credit different individuals with the invention of the hard-shell taco, but some form of the dish likely predates all of them.
-Beginning from the early part of the twentieth century, various types of tacos became popular in the United States, especially in Texas and California but also elsewhere.
-An early appearance of a description of the taco in English was in a 1914 cookbook, California Mexican-Spanish Cookbook by Bertha Haffner Ginger.
+Beginning from the early part of the twentieth century, various types of tacos became popular in the United States, especially in Texas and California, but also elsewhere.
+An early description of a fried and presumably crispy taco was in the 1914 cookbook, California Mexican-Spanish Cookbook by Bertha Haffner Ginger.
 By the late 1930s, companies such as Ashley Mexican Food and Absolute Mexican Foods were selling appliances and ingredients for cooking hard shell tacos, and the first patents for hard-shell taco cooking appliances were filed in the 1940s.
-In 1949, a recipe for a hard-shell taco first appeared in a cookbook, The Good Life: New Mexican food, which was written by Fabiola Cabeza de Baca Gilbert and published in Santa Fe, New Mexico.
-Juvencio Maldonado, a restaurant owner from Oaxaca living in New York, is sometimes credited as the original inventor of a hard shell taco-making machine, and received a patent for it in 1950.